Hailed by reviewers as "a colossal musical mind" with a "transcendent technique",

 according to Gramophone Magazine.

 Gold Medallist at the Royal Academy of Music and a Fulbright Scholar, prizewinner in many competitions, Jonathan also won the Gold Medal at the Royal Overseas League Competition as well as first prize at the European Piano Competition.
 Critics, colleagues and audiences alike have since had unanimous praise for his many national and international performances and he has been in demand all over the world as recitalist, appeared with leading orchestras and ensembles and given numerous radio broadcasts.
 He has a hugely successful string of recordings on the Hyperion, BIS

-and BIS labels all of which have been enthusiastically received with outstanding reviews in the worldwide media.
+and Warner labels all of which have been enthusiastically received with outstanding reviews in the worldwide media.